 Three hours of thesis credit are normally taken in each of the last two semesters.
 A thesis is an original piece of research that each student designs and executes, which results in a paper that would be of a quality that could be presented at a political science conference.
 The MA thesis defense is conducted by the student’s Supervisory Committee in the last semester of the MA program.

-Students pursuing the M.A. without Thesis option are required to complete 36 semester hours of graduate course work, and defend two qualifying papers.
+Students pursuing the M.A. without Thesis option are required to complete 36 semester hours of graduate course work, and defend two qualifying papers before their Supervisory Committee.
 There is great diversity in the topics and objectives of the qualifying papers that are submitted.
 Each paper and the oral defense must show the student’s ability to synthesize and understand the literature on a topic in political science, and the ability to (a) make an empirical or theoretical contribution, (b) discuss how the existing literature contributes to theory, or (c) how future research might contribute to that literature.
 While the student is expected to be able to discuss those matters coherently, the MA defense is not intended to examine the breadth and depth of knowledge that a PhD comprehensive exam does.